apache/royale-docs/features/data-model.md

 layout: docpage
 title: Data Model
-description: Using data models
+description: Creating and using data models
 permalink: /features/data-model
 ---
 # Data Model

-Creating and using data models in your app
+Creating and using data models

 A data model helps organize data elements so you can easily use them in your application.